After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 -

-The Merzouga Desert, with camel trekking and overnight in a Berber tent in the heart of the dunes
+The Merzouga Desert, with camel trekking and an overnight stay in a Berber tent in the heart of the dunes

 -